BigDataForSanDiego/team250/README.md

 #### Team Name: `The_Relative_Primes`

 #### Your team’s hackathon idea in One sentence:
-##### `Analyze traffic incidents data, investigate factors driving such incidents, and compaqrison before and during the pandemic`
+##### `Analyze traffic incidents data, investigate factors driving such incidents, and comparison before and during the pandemic.`

 #### A visual